-How many people still look down at their dashboards to read the incoming text, read what song is playing, or are fiddling with the device to get it to the tab you need to use voice commands?
+How many people still look down at their dashboards to read the incoming text, learn what song is playing, or are fiddling with the device to get it to the tab you need to use voice commands?
 You can’t be looking at the road and down at your dashboard simultaneously.
 These dashes are also becoming more and more intricate, allowing users to bring up twitter posts and post pictures.
-With these added bells and whistles, not only are these dashes tempting to the eyes but they are distracting to the mentality of driving.
+With these added bells and whistles, not only are these dashes tempting to the eyes, but they are distracting to the cognitive aspects of driving.

-Currently there is little regulation on dashboard displays.
-Many states forbid non-navigational videos to be aired by drivers while the car is in motion, save back up cameras, and federal motor vehicle standards merely stipulate that the brightness on the displays be adjustable.
-The National Highway Traffic Safety Administration has issued driver-distraction guidelines for dashboard displays in moving cars, advising against displays that include photographs or moving images unrelated to driving, and suggest that drivers shouldn’t need to tap a button or key more than six times to complete a task.
+Currently, there is little regulation on dashboard displays.
+Many states forbid non-navigational videos to be aired by drivers.
+At the same time, the car is in motion, save back up cameras, and federal motor vehicle standards merely stipulate that the brightness on the displays be adjustable.
+The National Highway Traffic Safety Administration has issued driver-distraction guidelines for dashboard displays in moving cars.
+They advise against displays that include photographs or moving images unrelated to driving and suggest that drivers shouldn’t need to tap a button or key more than six times to complete a task.
 If we did the math on this, with the accepted number of seconds for a glance and tap being 3 seconds, that’s a total of 18 seconds to complete a task.
 But these are just guidelines, with automakers under no obligation to comply.

-The goal of these dashboards is to become more responsive and less dependent on glances and taps, but that doesn’t take away from the mental distraction.
-While the technology is cool and entertaining, and on a certain level useful, it is incomplete, dangerous, and unnecessary.
-We don’t drive starships with command centers.
+The goal of these dashboards is to become more responsive and less dependent on glances and taps, but that doesn’t take away from the cognitive distraction.
+While the technology is cool and entertaining, and on a certain level, useful, it is incomplete, dangerous, and unnecessary.
 We don’t need the added distraction of minicomputers at our fingertips while we drive.
-If you have one in your car understand its uses and the distractions that it poses and take precautions.
+If you have one in your car, understand its uses and the distractions that it poses and take precautions.
 Use it sparingly.
 Unlike a phone, it’s not something you can put out of arms reach.
-And the next time you engage warp speed, don’t use it at all.

 Tom Curcio, the driving force behind Curcio Law, is a dedicated trial lawyer with more than 35 years of experience in Northern Virginia.
 He has dedicated his career to representing people who have been seriously injured through no fault of their own.
 He works tirelessly to obtain the compensation his clients are legally entitled to…